santiagoejm/To-do-List/README.md

 ## Usage

-If you wanna take quick usage of this project, go to next section and follow the step
+If you wanna take a quick usage of this project, go to next section and follow the step

 ## Live Demo